zhangwfjh/pythagorea/Level1.md

 [Problem](1/Problems/4.png)
 [Answer](1/Solutions/4.png)

-* Construct a line through the point A that is perpendicular to the given ine.
+* Construct a line through the point A that is perpendicular to the given line.
 [Problem](1/Problems/5.png)
 [Answer](1/Solutions/5.png)